Karl Dönitz: Commander of the submarine fleet

 Germany's defeat of Norway gave the U-boats new bases much nearer to their main area of operations off the Western Approaches.
 The U-boats operated in groups or 'wolf packs' which were coordinated by radio from land.
-With the fall of France, Germany acquired U-boat bases at Lorient, Brest, St Nazaire, and La Pallice/La Rochelle and Bordeaux.
+With the fall of France, Germany acquired U-boat bases at Lorient, Brest, Saint-Nazaire, La Pallice/La Rochelle and Bordeaux.
 This extended the range of Type VIIs.
 Regardless, the war with Britain continued.
 The admiral remained sceptical of Operation Sea Lion, a planned invasion and expected a long war.
 The destruction of seaborne trade became German strategy against Britain after the defeat of the Luftwaffe in the Battle of Britain.
-Hitler was content with The Blitz and cutting off Britain's imports.
+Hitler was content with the Blitz and cutting off Britain's imports.
 Dönitz gained importance as the prospect of a quick victory faded.
 Dönitz concentrated groups of U-boats against the convoys and had them attack on the surface at night.
 In addition the Germans were helped by Italian submarines which in early 1941 actually surpassed the number of German U-boats.
 Having failed to persuade the Nazi leadership to prioritise U-boat construction, a task made more difficult by military victories in 1940 which convinced many people that Britain would give up the struggle, Dönitz welcomed the deployment of 26 Italian submarines to his force.
 Dönitz complimented Italian bravery and daring, but was critical of their training and submarine designs.
 Dönitz remarked they lacked the necessary toughness and discipline and consequently were "of no great assistance to us in the Atlantic."

 The establishment of German bases on the French Atlantic coast allowed for the prospect of aerial support.
-Small numbers of German aircraft, such as the long-range Focke-Wulf Fw 200, sank a large number of ships in the Atlantic in the last quarter of 1940.
+Small numbers of German aircraft, such as the long-range Focke-Wulf Fw 200 Condor, sank a large number of ships in the Atlantic in the last quarter of 1940.
 In the long term, Göring proved an insurmountable problem in effecting cooperation between the navy and the Luftwaffe.
 In early 1941, while Göring was on leave, Dönitz approached Hitler and secured from him a single bomber/maritime patrol unit for the navy.
 Göring succeeded in overturning this decision and both Dönitz and Raeder were forced to settle for a specialist maritime air command under Luftwaffe control.
 Poorly supplied, Fliegerführer Atlantik achieved modest success in 1941, but thereafter failed to have an impact as British counter-measures evolved.
 Cooperation between the Kriegsmarine and Luftwaffe remained dysfunctional to the war's end.
 Göring and his unassailable position at the Reichsluftfahrtministerium (Air Ministry) prevented all but limited collaboration.